 Let’s get down to the nitty-gritty.
 Women have suffered for so many centuries to find our place out of second citizenry, to find our voice in the real working world, and climb up the ranks to big black swivel leather chairs that only men have been able to sit on for…centuries!
 The idea, notion, and expectations we have put on these Boss Female terms don’t truly exist, but I do understand why we needed to make them up because of our cohesive understanding of the oppression we have had to face because of our sex.

 The truth is, women have a lot of roles in life that aren’t compensated with dollar bills and many of the things we do on the daily can be given a career title such as Professional Nanny or Babysitter, Professional Maid, Michelin Star Chef (okay, maybe some of us), Professional Organizer, House Manager, Personal Assistant, Interior Designer, and the list goes on.
 Please don’t misunderstand.
-I have met stay home moms that are super successful – I mean, they have done an extraordinary job that is not for the faint of heart.
+I have met stay at home moms that are super successful – I mean, they have done an extraordinary job that is not for the faint of heart.
 You just have to look at their children to know that she is a woman of success.
 And if anything, I think they should be paid for their hard work and society in general should respect them!
 I also think men help us ladies out tremendously in housekeeping and child-rearing duties, especially in these modern times where the societal climate has forcibly challenged them to think and act differently.
 However, there are just some things that women can do that men cannot and there are just some things women will always be expected to do and those insidious damaging expectations will come from society, men, and even women themselves.

 Let’s get real for a second.
 Let’s get more compassionate and kind to ourselves as women and what is expected of us.

 Truth is…a part of me desires to be a Girl-Boss or a Boss-Lady.
-Someone who has incredibly thick skin like a Rhinoceros from 50 billion years ago (that leather has had time to wise up and get hard, yeah!), who delegates her tasks at work because she fuckin’ can, she’s the boss, who has beautiful children that she raised on her own with very little help (no nannies here!), who is present around her husband and tends to his needs, and again…who has enough extra time to be on a committee of some swanky organization that elevates her social status around her peers and nosy neighbors AND volunteers regularly at an anti-bullying non-profit just to show that yes…she’s been there, a victim of bullying, but now she is a Boss-Lady and so can you!
+Someone who has incredibly thick skin like a Rhinoceros from 50 billion years ago (that leather has had time to wise up and get hard, yeah!), who delegates her tasks at work because she fuckin’ can, she’s the boss, who has beautiful children that she raised on her own with very little help (no nannies here!), who is present around her husband and tends to his needs, and again…who has enough extra time to be on a committee of some swanky organization that elevates her social status around her peers and nosy neighbors AND volunteers regularly at an anti-bullying non-profit company, just to show that yes…she’s been there, a victim of bullying, but now she is a Boss-Lady and so can you!

 But I can’t do it all myself and I shouldn’t expect myself to and nor should you.
 Putting unrealistic expectations on yourself and making an absurd timeline for your life on when and how you are to succeed in every aspect of your life can only make one go insane.
 Better yet, unhappy and unnecessarily unkind to yourself.
 You don’t have to be hard on yourself.
 You are amazing.
 You’re wonderful.
 God made you.
 He made you perfect.
 You’re (place your name here).
-Now, go free!
+Now, go and be free!

 Instead of buying into societal expectations and definitions of what a woman should be and how she should succeed, I decided to just let myself define what success is for me.
 Maya Angelou always said it best (one of my favorite poets)…

 Right now, I’m in transition and I think I will be for a long time, because I have a few lessons to learn – oh boy, my soul knows it and I’m ready for the ride.
 If you’ve been following me for a while, you’re aware that I left a career I was in for the last 9 to 10 years, that literally sucked the soul out of me.
 Since then, I told myself, I’d “take 5.”
 Yes, take 5…meaning take a break.”
 Take 5 is a program that some girl made up on YouTube (who also left the same career as mine for similar and different reasons), that consist of focusing on 5 areas that need “reclaiming,” because “something” (for some it’s a soul-sucking career, for others it’s a toxic relationship, and for others…well you get the drift) took it away.
 The 5 areas include: Body, mind, soul, spirit, and heart.
-She didn’t really explain what each area entailed, but she inspired me to go on the “take 5 band wagon.”
+She didn’t really explain what each area entailed, but she inspired me to take the “take 5 challenge.”
 Here are my thoughts of what each area means:

 - Body includes obviously anything related to making your body healthy…what you ingest, what you put on (products and clothing), and exercise.